 The Company entered into an agreement, commencing on May 8, 2020 through the earlier of the Company's consummation of a Business Combination and its liquidation, to reimburse the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services.
-The Company incurred and paid \$30,000 and \$0 in expenses in connection with such services and recorded in general and administrative expenses in the statements of operations for the three months ended March 31, 2021, and 2020, respectively.
+The Company incurred and paid \$30,000 and \$60,000 for the three and six months ended June 30, 2021, respectively, and \$20,000 for the three and six months ended June 30, 2020 respectively, in expenses in connection with such services and recorded in general and administrative expenses in the condensed statements of operations.